-Noite e Dia Café was named so because when it first inaugurated, it was one of the only eateries open 24 hours and where gamblers would dine.
+Noite e Dia Café was named so because when it was first inaugurated, it was one of the only eateries open 24 hours.
 This restaurant is very popular amongst Sociedade de Jogos de Macau workers, but also locals, who go there for the Macanese and Cantonese-inspired dishes.
-With a vintage vibe decoration, this eatery isn’t very big, but suits people looking for high quality food.
-It’s located in Hotel Lisboa, opposite to a bakery selling freshly baked bread and pastries everyday.
+With a vintage vibe decoration, this eatery isn’t very spacious but suits people looking for high-quality and delicious food.
+It’s located in Hotel Lisboa, opposite a bakery selling freshly baked bread and pastries.

 Opening hours: 24 hours

 Also read: Best Places for Macanese Food in Macau

 Also read: Best Freshly Baked Bread in Macau